microsoft/onnxruntime/docs/genai/index.md

 ---
-title: Generative AI (Preview)
+title: Generate API (Preview)
-description: Run generative models with ONNX Runtime GenAI
+description: Run generative models with the ONNX Runtime generate() API
 has_children: true
 nav_order: 6
 ---

-# Generative AI with ONNX Runtime
+# ONNX Runtime generate() API

 _Note: this API is in preview and is subject to change._

 Run generative AI models with ONNX Runtime.

-Source code: (https://github.com/microsoft/onnxruntime-genai)
+See the source code here: [https://github.com/microsoft/onnxruntime-genai](https://github.com/microsoft/onnxruntime-genai)

 This library provides the generative AI loop for ONNX models, including inference with ONNX Runtime, logits processing, search and sampling, and KV cache management.